Truck Accident Questions & Answers

 • The shipper or loader of the truck’s cargo (in cases involving improper loading).

 The trucking, hauling, and leasing companies will often deny responsibility and attempt to pass the blame to avoid paying compensation to the victim.
 Trucking companies used to avoid liability for accidents by creating distance between themselves and the driver, the vehicle, and the equipment.
 The trucking company would obtain permits to operate the truck, but would then lease the equipment, tractors, and trailers from the truck owner.
 The trucking company would then hire the drivers as independent contractors from the truck owner, instead of hiring them as employees.
-If an accident occurred, the trucking company would be able to claim that the driver was not an actual employee and, thus, they were not responsible for the accident.
+If an accident occurred, the trucking company would be able to that the driver was not an actual employee and, thus, they were not responsible for the accident.

 However, current federal law has ended that practice.
 Any company that owns a truck permit is responsible for all accidents involving a truck with the name of the trucking company displayed on the vehicle – regardless of whether the driver is an employee or independent contractor.
 Trucking companies can also be held responsible for negligence, including: